MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 * Should we allow an [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to enable cancelling the installation if the process takes too long?

+## Glossary
+* **installation origin**: the origin that initiates the call to the `install` method.
+* **installed origin**: the origin that is installed with the `install` method.

 ## Acknowledgements

 This explainer takes on the work [previously published by PEConn](https://github.com/PEConn/web-install-explainer/blob/main/explainer.md).

-Special thanks to Raunak Oberoi, Patrick Brosset, Alex Russell, Howard Wolosky, Lu Huang and the [PWA Builder](https://www.pwabuilder.com) team for their input.
+Special thanks to Amanda Baker, Patrick Brosset, Alex Russell, Howard Wolosky, Lu Huang and the [PWA Builder](https://www.pwabuilder.com) team for their input.